maketz/chainlink-playbook/aws/rds_ropsten.md

     - DB instance identifier: Whatever you like
     - Master username: Preferrably long and strong.
     - Password: Preferrably long and strong.
+    - Connectivity:
+        - VPC: Your custom VPC (the one created in [vpc.md](./vpc.md))
-    - Connectivity->Additional connectivity configuration:
+        - Additional connectivity configuration:
+            - Subnet group: Your custom Subnet Group (the one created in [vpc.md](./vpc.md))
             - Publicly accessible: Yes
-        - VPC security group (Can skip):
+            - VPC security group:
-            If you already have VPC security group created, choose the one that suits you the best.
-If you do not have any custom VPC security group yet, default is ok for now.
+                1. Remove default...
+                2. ...and use the one you defined for Postgres in VPC creation
     - Additional Configuration:
         - Initial database name:
             Preferrably keep to alphabetical numbers (A-Z, a-z, 0-9),